German astronauts and their missions

 22 February 2000

-The mission aimed to collect data for the first three-dimensional digital map of Earth's entire surface and is known as the Shuttle Radar Topography Mission (SRTM).
+The mission aimed to collect data for the first three-dimensional digital map of Earth's entire surface, known as the Shuttle Radar Topography Mission (SRTM).

 Reinhold Ewald